Commercial Operator Certification to Engage in Use of Pesticides

 To pay in cash, the required fee along with completed applications/documents must be delivered to the Central Permit Processing Unit (CPPU) at DEEP (79 Elm Street in Hartford, CT).
 The exact fee amount must be provided; the department cannot provide change.

 To pay by credit card, the card holder and only the card holder must come to the Central Permit Processing Unit (CPPU) at DEEP (79 Elm Street in Hartford, CT).
 They must bring all completed applications/documents that are being processed in the transaction.

 A receipt will be provided for the fee payment and the applications/documents will move forward to be processed.

 You must be 18 years of age or older to take the Pesticide Operator's exam.

 You must present a photo ID at the time of exam.
 Cell phones and other electronic devices are not allowed in the examination room!

 Complete the Application for Pesticide Operator's Certification (Word Form; PDF) and submit it, along with the required fees (check or money order for $200.00 payable to the Department of Energy and Environmental Protection or DEEP) to the address specified on the application form.
 Be sure to sign and date the form.
 Note: The fee is waived for Government employees who will be using the certificate only for their governmental affiliation.

 Examinees will receive their scores by mail (usually within one month to six weeks).
 Please do not call the Pesticide Management Program Office for results of your test.
-Certificates and/or fail letters are sent out in a timely manner.
+Certificates and/or fail letters are emailed in a timely manner.
 Test scores are not released to applicants or their employers over the telephone.